 Here is the latest Richmond Fed manufacturing overview.

-Raw materials and finished goods prices rose at a slower pace in November compared to last month.
-For the six months ahead, manufacturers expected slower growth in prices paid, while prices received were projected to increase at a faster pace, compared to their outlook of a month ago.
+Raw materials and finished goods prices rose at a slower pace in March compared to last month.
+Manufacturers expected faster growth in prices paid and prices received over the next six months, although their outlook was below February's expectations.

 Here is a somewhat closer look at the index since the turn of the century.